Q: Hello Chimney Sweep, just finished reading your article on using outside air for your wood burning stove at

 down?"
 Lynn, I wonder where you got that 1% figure?
 All woodstove installations in mobile and manufactured homes in all states have required

-direct connection to outside combustion air for nearly 30 years now.
+direct connection to outside combustion air for over 30 years now.
 All woodstove installations in ANY type of home here in Washington State have

 required direct connection to outside combustion air for over 12 years.
 In order to qualify for Oregon State's Wood Stove Energy Rebate, the